beepnl/BEEP/readme.md

 Please request access to https://trello.com/b/Eb3CcKES/beep-hive-check-app if you would like to see the roadmap and cooperate.

-In short:
+### In short on our roadmap until 2018:

-## 1. Manual inspection improvement
+1. Manual inspection improvement

-## 2. Inspection item list dynamically assignable
+2. Inspection item list dynamically assignable

-## 3. Sharing of data amongst bee keepers (in vicinity)
+3. Sharing of data amongst bee keepers (in vicinity)

-## 4. Hardware weighing scale + audio measurement kit development
+4. Hardware weighing scale + audio measurement kit development

-## 5. Integration sensor data / hive inspections
+5. Integration sensor data / hive inspections

 # Documentation